ammarhakim/gkyl-doc/source/gkyl/App/Vlasov/VlasovMaxwell.rst

 BC on the lower edge and one for the upper edge.
 The supported values are

-.. list-table:: Boundary conditions for ``Vlasov.EmField``
+.. list-table:: Boundary conditions for ``Vlasov.Field``
    :widths: 30, 70
    :header-rows: 1

    * - Parameter
      - Description
-   * - Vlasov.EmField.bcOpen
+   * - Vlasov.Field.bcCopy
      - A zero-gradient BC, approximating an open domain
-   * - Vlasov.EmField.bcReflect
+   * - Vlasov.Field.bcReflect
      - Perfect electrical conductor wall

 Functional field parameters